Identifying needs and priorities

 Each one of our programmes is also subject to the highest standards of Monitoring and Evaluation (M&E) - incorporating a variety of online and offline tools for data collection and analysis.
 We also provide a space for children to tell us what they like about our programmes - and what they would like to change.
-This feedback allows us to adapt our programmes to children’s stated needs.
+This feedback allows us to adapt our programmes to children’s stated needs and priorities.

 Children playing in Lebanon

 We use a Global Monitoring Framework to measure the outcomes and impact of our work with children.
 This framework allows us to compare the effectiveness of our programmes in different contexts through data that we can measure against a set of sector-specific indicators.
 Progress against these indicators is measured using both psychometric testing and proven approaches.
 We also monitor success through specially-developed tools that have been adapted for use with children in conflict-affected contexts.